 Modern fruit trees only need a few percent of all their flowers to ensure an optimal balance between yield, fruit size and return bloom.
 Once these flowers have given fruit, all the other flowers are in excess.

 From the flowering start date provided by the user, the model simulates in the upper graph the daily opening of new flowers.
 As soon as the temperature of the day reaches 10 ° C, these flowers are supposed to be pollinated by insects.
 The growth of pollen tubes in flower styles is shown by blue descending lines.
-The model indicates when 10-50-90% of the pollen has reached and fertilized the eggs in the ovary.
+The model indicates if those flowers will have a poor, good or excellent fertilization.
 If the growth of the pollen tube is too slow, not all the eggs can be fertilized in time.
 These young fruits poorly fertilized are more likely to fall naturally.

 - Check in the orchard on what date the number of flowers needed to ensure the harvest have bloomed.